industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 - In the top-right corner of the page, click the __Fork__ button.
 - This action creates a copy of the DESDEO repository in your GitHub account.
 - To ensure we are working on a fork, the url to our repository should be of the form _https://github.com/ourusername/DESDEO_.
-We might have a different name for the forked reposiotry if we chose one when making the fork.
+We might have a different name for the forked repository if we chose one when making the fork.

 ### Cloning the fork